 Such a situation becomes a little problematic for them to walk, and at the same, it is going to become something for the grooming professionals to work.
 They might end up hitting the nerve that grows inside of the dogs.

 “How to Cut Your Dog’s Nails from ‘Petco’“

 What’s the Right Age for Your Dog to Get His/Her First Grooming Session?

-To make sure that your dog or pup doesn’t get scared because of its first grooming session getting scary or ugly for them, you can familiarize with them using some professional help.
+To make sure that your dog or pup doesn’t get scared because of its first grooming session getting scary or ugly for them, you can familiarize yourself with them using some professional help.

-Also, it is one of the best practices to follow if you get them to familiarize with grooming and its procedures when they are young.
+Also, it is one of the best practices to follow if you get them to familiarize themselves with grooming and its procedures when they are young.

 This is not only going to help them feel positive about the procedure but, it is necessary when you will also be going to get them used to this procedure and many other positive ways to get them all groomed up.